Substance Abuse Education for Delaware Nurses

 |

-When planning to intervene in a case of suspected impairment, the first step is knowing state laws and rules pertaining to substance abuse and impairment in the workplace.
-It is also important to be familiar with and to follow the organization’s policies and procedures relating to substance abuse and impairment.
+When planning to intervene in a case of suspected impairment, the first step is knowing Delaware state laws and rules pertaining to substance abuse and impairment in the workplace among licensed healthcare providers.
+It is also important to be familiar with and to follow an employer’s policies and procedures relating to substance abuse and impairment.

 Healthcare professionals can follow these steps when they begin to notice possible impaired practice in a colleague: